kikrishn/Blog/_posts/2021-06-25-syntax-and-semantics.md

 - $W$ is [regular][13] if and only if $G$ is finite.
 - $W$ is [context free][14] if and only if $G$ is [virtually free][15]
-- $W$ is [computable][16] (that is, the word problem is decidable, or solvable) if and only if it can be embedded in a simple group embedding in a finitely presented group.
-- Alternatively, $W$ is computable if and only if it embeds into every [algebraically closed group][17].
+- $W$ is [computable][16] (that is, the word problem is decidable, or solvable) if and only if it embeds into every [algebraically closed group][17].
 - $W$ is _always_ [computably enumerable][18], so this does not actually pose any restrictions on $G$.